SimonaMnv/oasa.ai/README.md

     * check if user input exists as is.
 If not, suggest similar stops? # NOT BAD, NOT PERFECT
     * Add the JSON patterns as stop words # DONE
 * Phase 3: Chat API added # DONE
-* Phase 4: Class "stopInfo" responses # IN PROGRESS
+* Phase 4: Class "stopInfo" responses # DONE
+* Phase 5: Class "BusRoute" response  # DONE
+* Phase 6: Class "busTime" response   # IN PROGRESS

+* TODO: Many:Many relationship table between stops and buses